 “Susan G. Komen is thankful for the support of Walgreens and their customers and excited about the potential of this collaboration to accelerate the pace of research discovery, particularly as it relates to understanding and combating why breast cancers recur and become metastatic breast cancer,” said Paula Schneider, CEO, Susan G. Komen.
 “Thanks to our work together, we’re able to help support people touched by breast cancer today, while we spur the development of more effective treatments.”

-Walgreens supports cancer patients through strategic collaborations with leading cancer organizations, specialized training to enable pharmacists to best serve those undergoing treatment and a suite of support offerings available through Walgreens more than 300 community-based specialty pharmacies.
+Walgreens supports cancer patients through strategic collaborations with leading cancer organizations, specialized training to enable pharmacists to best serve those undergoing treatment and a suite of support offerings available through Walgreens nearly 300 community-based specialty pharmacies.

 Learn more about Walgreens partnership with Komen.